aiman-al-masoud/deixiscript/README.md

 - is a concept supposed to be (isa) itself?
 NO!

 - when adding new props (treated as defaults) to a concept you have to add them to all existing instances of the concept.

 - match() may have to take care of derivation clauses, semantic match rather than purely syntactic match.
 Imagine an event expressed in terms of basic has-sentences, but event handler expressed in higher level way.

 - avoid default-creation-loops (an entity is created as a default for another, a third entity is created as a default for the default etc...)

+- ordinal anaphora, first/second (or "the other...")

+- cat number 2 ---> explicit reference to constant "cat#2"?

+- less than greater than as vague commands (tell)

+- most used derivation clauses (annotations) get their own LLangAst

 ## Limitations